I Don’t Eat Anything White

 Stop Letting Diet Culture Erase Half the Grocery Store

 The “no white foods” rule is nothing more than a shortcut born out of rushed appointments and amplified by diet culture’s obsession with restriction.
+There is no color of food that inherently makes it “good” or “bad.”There is only how that rule is impacting your relationship with eating.

 You don’t need to cut out entire food colors.